Governments and multilaterals are making efforts to unclog infrastructure pipelines by developing sophisticated credit enhancement facilities.

-Over the coming year, however, we expect (and encourage) governments and multilaterals to recognise that – for many of these projects – their choice is to either find a way to work with the private sector or not deliver the project at all.
+Over the coming year, however, we expect (and encourage) governments and multilaterals to recognize that – for many of these projects – their choice is to either find a way to work with the private sector or not deliver the project at all.

 As we noted in our Emerging Trends 2015, governments will need to think more about the broad benefits that infrastructure delivers rather than focusing purely on closing a financial deal.
-They need to recognise the need to take on more risk at the early stages of their infrastructure program knowing that – as they mature – they will be able to pass these risks back to investors or sell out completely.
-They need to recognise that they have a role to play in establishing markets, recognising that they additional risk they take on will be far outweighed by the benefits that new infrastructure brings, particularly in emerging economies.
+They need to recognize the need to take on more risk at the early stages of their infrastructure program knowing that – as they mature – they will be able to pass these risks back to investors or sell out completely.
+They need to recognize that they have a role to play in establishing markets, recognizing that they additional risk they take on will be far outweighed by the benefits that new infrastructure brings, particularly in emerging economies.

 Governments and multilaterals will move at different paces to simplify their financial instruments and take on more risk in order to help build the track record and capabilities of markets.
 Some will continue to tinker around the edges, striving to achieve the best possible deal but not closing any.
 This will be as much about changing culture and historic practices as structural change.
 It is ironic that it is the most developed and liquid markets that have taken the biggest steps (such as the UK with its Guarantee Scheme).